pxslip/db-studio/docs/reference/system/relations.md

 #### Meta

-Directus metadata.
+d9 metadata.
 Used to enable non-database relationship types

 `id` **integer**\
 Primary key of the metadata row in `directus_relations`.